CryptozombiesHQ/cryptozombie-lessons/2/10-interactingcontracts.md

 The function looks a bit different than we're used to.
 You can see it returns...
 A bunch of different values.
 If you're coming from a programming language like javascript, this is different — in Solidity you can return more than one value from a function.

+Now that we know what this function looks like, we can use it to create an interface:

 1. Define an interface called `KittyInterface`.
-(Remember, this looks just like creating a new contract).
+(Remember, this looks just like creating a new contract — we use the `contract` keyword).

 2. Inside the interface, define the function `getKitty` (which should be a copy/paste of the function above, but with a semi-colon after the `return` statement, instead of all the part inside the curly braces.